amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 ### setUserId()

 {{partial:admonition type="warning" heading="Minimum identifier length"}}
 The maintenance SDK uses an old SDK endpoint (`api2.amplitude.com`) which enforces no length limit for `deviceId` and `userId`.
-The latest SDK uses Amplitude's HTTP V2 API (`api2.amplitude.com/2/httpapi`) and requires identifiers to be at least 5 characters by default.
-When you migrate to the latest SDK, set `config.minIdLength` to a smaller value if you allowed identifiers with fewer than 5 characters.
+The latest SDK uses Amplitude's HTTP V2 API (`api2.amplitude.com/2/httpapi`) and requires identifiers to be at least five characters by default.
+When you migrate to the latest SDK, set `config.minIdLength` to a smaller value if you allowed identifiers with fewer than five characters.
 {{/partial:admonition}}

 Set a `userId` when you invoke `amplitude` without calling `getInstance()`